rockhowse/UE4DedicatedServer/README.md

 ## Notes

+* As of this writing (UE v4.22.3) you need to be using the UnrealEngine built from the source code
-If the instructions don't work, go back and re-do them from the beginning.
+* If the instructions don't work, go back and re-do them from the beginning.
 There are a lot of subtle little things that need to be correct for this to fall into place.